-Type of welded joints Leak test Co oating 1 Safe access 2 Before leak test After leak test and before structural test Leak test Structural test Butt Automatic Not required Allowed 3 N/A Not required Not required Manual or semi-automatic 4 Required Not allowed Allowed Required Not required Fillet Boundary including penetrations Required Not allowed Allowed Required Not required 10 I 1 / 1/1 11/1 1X · /· T/ 1 .
+Type of welded joints Leak test Coating 1 Safe access 2 Before leak test After leak test but before structural test Leak test Structural test Butt Automatic Not required Allowed 3 N/A Not required Not required Manual or semi- automatic 4 Required Not allowed Allowed Required Not required Fillet Boundary including penetrations Required Not allowed Allowed Required Not required 1 Coating refers to internal (tank/hold coating), where applied, and external (shell/deck) painting.
+It does not refer to shop primer.

 1Coating refers to internal (tank/hold coating), where applied, and external (shell/deck) painting.
-It does not refer to shop primer.
-2Temporary means of access for verification of the leak test.
+It does not refer to shop primer 2Temporary means of access for verification of the leak test.

-3 The condition applies provided that the welds have been carefully inspected visually to the satisfaction of the RS Surveyor.
-4 Flux core arc welding (FCAW) semiautomatic butt welds need not be tested provided that careful visual inspections show continuous uniform weld profile shape, free from repairs, and the results of NDT show no significant defects.
+3The condition applies provided that the welds have been carefully inspected visually to the satisfaction of the RS surveyor.

+4Flux core arc welding (FCAW) semiautomatic butt welds need not be tested provided that careful visual inspections show continuous uniform weld profile shape, free from repairs, and the results of NDT show no significant defects.

-using an air test instead of a structural test does not apply to cargo space boundaries adjacent to other compartments in tankers and combination carriers or to the boundaries of tanks for segregated cargoes or pollutant cargoes in other types of ships.
+determined to be acceptable by the attending RS surveyor) on each ship provided all other tanks are tested for leaks by an air test.
+The acceptance of leak testing using an air test instead of a structural test does not apply to cargo space boundaries adjacent to other compartments in tankers and combination carriers or to the boundaries of tanks for segregated cargoes or pollutant cargoes in other types of ships.